tristonarmstrong/foodr/README.md

 **License**
 =========

-Foodr is licensed under the MIT License.
+Foodr is licensed under the GPL License.
 See [LICENSE](https://github.com/Foodr/blob/master/LICENSE) for more information.

 I hope you find this README file helpful! 😊